Google PhD Fellowship

 • Full-time graduate students pursuing a PhD.

-• Must have completed all graduate coursework before the Fellowship begins.
+• Students who have completed graduate coursework in their PhD by the academic award year when the Fellowship begins.

 • Students must remain enrolled full-time in the PhD program for the duration of the Fellowship or forfeit the award.